QualityCroissant/brainfuck-compiler/README.md

 1. bash
 2. nasm
 3. ld

+Dependencies for building from source:
-4. A C compiler, if the intention is to build it from source (clang is assumed by default)
+1. A C compiler (clang is assumed by default)
+2. make

 To compile:
 1. Use bin/bfc \<brainfuck file\>